Relis-lol/Relis-lol/README.md

 ## 👾 Cryptid Pet / Cryptid Arcade

+**Status:** Completed · **Type:** Hardware / Android Device Project · **Focus:** HTML5, JavaScript, Android WebView, Sensors

-A completed hardware/software side project that turns an old Sony Xperia Z3 Compact into a dedicated Tamagotchi-style monster device.
+A hardware/software side project that turns an old Sony Xperia Z3 Compact into a dedicated Tamagotchi-style monster device.

 The project uses a single-file HTML5 game packaged into an Android APK with a custom WebView wrapper.
-The final APK runs fullscreen, hides normal phone navigation, keeps the screen awake, registers as launcher and makes the device behave like a dedicated pet handheld instead of a normal smartphone.
+The final APK runs fullscreen, hides normal phone navigation, keeps the screen awake, registers as launcher and makes the phone behave more like a dedicated handheld device than a normal smartphone.

 Highlights:

-* HTML5 / CSS / Vanilla JavaScript
+* HTML5, CSS and Vanilla JavaScript
 * Custom Android WebView wrapper
 * Android 6 compatibility work
 * SVG-based dynamic monster rendering